 Our technologists have completed specialty training focusing on caring for oncology patients.
-They have excelled in their profession by earning advanced-level certifications related to their area of expertise.
+They have earned advanced-level certifications related to their area of expertise.

 We do everything we can to make your visit here as convenient and comfortable as possible.
 The diagnostic technologies we provide are all available within our hospital.
 For patients who want to relax during and after testing, you may find it helpful to consult a member of the pain management, mind-body medicine or spiritual support teams.

 Once your treatment is complete, CTCA provides survivorship support, a comprehensive survivorship program.
 Even if it means traveling from home, many of our patients choose to have their follow-up visits at our hospital.
 When you come here for follow-up care, you will receive a full array of tests over the course of a few days.